grame-cncm/faust/architecture/VST/Readme.txt

 ==============================

-¥ The VSTSDK folder from the VST SDK has to be copied in the at the same level of the VST.xcode project.
+¥ The VSTSDK folder from the VST SDK has to be copied at the same level of the VST.xcode project (either manually or using the makefile)

 ¥ To compile a Faust VST plug-in: